 - Store small, necessary items like your car key, spare cash and credit cards and even your phone or tablet inside a waterproof pouch you can carry on your person.
 Yes, you can go into the water with your phone on your person.
 Make sure your waterproof pouch is secured to your body as closely as possible so that a wave doesn’t pull it off.

 - Use a portable locking safe.
 Certain bags can be secured to a stationary item like a chair or umbrella, or another immovable object.
 The Pacsafe Travelsafe X15 Anti-Theft Portable Safe that secures essentials in many environments including the beach or pool, you just need something to lock it to like a lounge chair or beach umbrella.
 Another bag with built-in locking technology is the CoolBag Locking Anti-Theft Travel Tote With Insulated Cooler with its anti-theft features plus built-in cooler.
 It keeps things secure and cool, again you just need something to lock the bag to.
-Click on the photo to see how this beach bag works to protect your valuables when left behind on the beach or at the pool plus keep beverages hidden and cool!

 - Try to go into the ocean in shifts so someone is always watching the valuables.
 If you can’t do this, read on for various suggestions to protect unattended valuables.